- You’ll notice African Americans, Caucasians, and Latinos worshiping with Cory on stage together.

 iii. an informal case study, of sorts

 Cory is a singer/songwriter.
-It’s clear that he’s devoted to making excellent music to support top notch vocals.
-There’s a tryout process for his team, and I am sure there would be a stricter process to participate in one of his recordings.
-I’ve noticed in congregational worship and on YouTube that the sound quality is phenomenal for a congregation that size.
+He is clearly devoted to making excellent music to support top notch vocals.
+There’s a tryout process for his team.
+Those on his recordings are more of a tight knit collective he’s worked with.
+I’ve noticed in congregational worship and on YouTube, their sound quality is phenomenal.

 Find Cory Barnes Worship at: